manavsehgal/rapid-app-workflow/setup_web_app_environment.md

 Done!
 Our node environment is setup with latest versions.

-**Note:** You will notice that node and npm major versions have jumped.
-This is because node is now following Semantic Versioning.
-[Official release](https://nodejs.org/en/blog/release/v4.0.0/) explains the significance of this change.
+> **Note:** The [official v4.0.0 release](https://nodejs.org/en/blog/release/v4.0.0/) explains the significance of this version, which includes LTS or Long Term Support and default ES6 runtime.

 ## Setup basic project structure